Love Live! The School Idol Movie

 Love Live!
 The School Idol Movie (ラブライブ！The School Idol Movie, Rabu Raibu!
 The School Idol Movie) is a 2015 Japanese animated youth school musical film.
 The film is part of the Love Live!
 School Idol Project multimedia series by Sunrise, Lantis and Dengeki G's Magazine, taking place after the second season of the 2013-2014 anime television series.
 The film was directed by Takahiko Kyōgoku, written by Jukki Hanada, produced by Sunrise, and distributed by Shochiku.
 The film was released in Japan on June 13, 2015 and licensed in North America by NIS America.
 The film was the 9th highest-grossing Japanese film of the year in Japan with over ¥2.8 billion and was nominated for Animation of the Year at the 39th Japan Academy Prize.

 Plot

-The movie begins with a scene from the second years' childhood, where Honoka is trying to jump over a puddle left from the rain, with Kotori cheering her on and Umi watching from behind a tree.
-Despite failing multiple times and being asked by Kotori to give up and go home instead, she finally manages to soar over it in the end.

-The story takes place after the events of the second season, where μ's (pronounced "muse") receives a notification that the organizers of Love Live! intend to hold a third competition, aiming to hold it within Tokyo Dome this time.
-But to achieve that dream, they require more publicity in order to have it become a sell-out concert.
-Therefore, to spread the appeal of school idols to even more people, they have decided to send μ's to the United States, where a TV agency has offered to do a cover on them.
-Even though μ's had already decided to disband, they agree to perform in order to help Love Live! gather more support, as they are still school idols until the end of the month.